younesaassila/eslint-plugin-curly-quotes/README.md

 ## Usage

-Add `eslint-plugin-curly-quotes` to the `plugins` section of your `eslint.config.js` configuration file:
+Add `eslint-plugin-curly-quotes` to the `plugins` section of your `eslint.config.mjs` configuration file:

 ```js
 import curlyQuotes from "eslint-plugin-curly-quotes"